Jesus Says: Music video

 The video for "Jesus Says" was directed by Howard Greenhalgh.
-The majority of the video takes place in an abandoned warehouse where a party is taking place with the band playing.
-The video constantly rotates which led to MTV receiving complaints about the video due to its apparent 'nauseousness', which led to a second video to be released, with toned-down spinning effects.
+The majority of the video takes place in an abandoned warehouse in which a party is taking place while the band perform.
+The video features near-constant rotational camera movement, which led to MTV receiving complaints about the video's apparent 'nauseousness', which led to a second video to be released, with toned-down spinning effects.

 Track listing

 All tracks written and composed by Hamilton/Wheeler; except where indicated.